paveldn/haier-esphome/docs/faq.rst

 - **Configuration Issues:** There might be issues with your ESPHome configuration.
 - **Hardware Problems:** The problem could lie with the ESP module or other hardware components.
 - **Wiring Issues:** Incorrect wiring or problems with the pins could be causing communication failures.
+Most common mistake is to swap RX and TX pins.
 - **Protocol Mismatch:** The AC might use a different protocol for communication or may not support serial communication at all.

 **Troubleshooting Steps:**